Cerber Security Scanner for WordPress

 The scanner requires the CURL library to be enabled for PHP scripts.
 Usually, it’s enabled by default.

-What does scanner scan?
+What does exactly the scanner scan?

-Scan and verify all WordPress files
+- Scans and verifies all WordPress files

-Scan and verify all plugins
+- Scans and verifies all plugins

-Scan and verify all themes
+- Scans and verifies all themes

-Scan file contents for suspicious code
+- Inspects file contents for suspicious code signatures

-Scan any files as if they were executable
+- Inspects any files as if they were executable

 Sure!
 The plugin automatically detects which version of WordPress you are running, and performs integrity checking with the appropriate version.
 This version detection and comparison with the correct version also applies to any themes and plugins.